-You can visit the Tutoring Resource Center, located in L001 in the Puente Library, for one-on-one, free instruction in math, electronics, English, computers and other subjects.
+You can visit the Tutoring Resource Center, located in C258 in the Puente Library, for one-on-one, free instruction in math, electronics, English, computers and other subjects.
 Tutors will work through math problems, answer questions about course material, review computer programs and provide feedback on writing projects.
 Appointments are not necessary.
 The Tutoring Resource Center also contains supplementary material, such as workbooks, reference books and cassette tapes to augment classroom instruction.
 Hours are posted.
 The center offers semester employment for currently enrolled academically eligible students.
-For more information, contact the library staff.
+For more information, contact the Office of Student Life.